Jakende/Relation-MindMap/README.md

 ## Getting Started

 1. **Open the Application**: Simply open `index.html` in any modern web browser.
-All necessary dependencies are loaded via CDN, eliminating the need for a build step or server.
+The page normally loads D3.js and marked from a CDN.
+If the CDN is unavailable, local fallback files are used.
+   If your browser restricts direct file access, you can start a tiny web server with `python -m http.server` and open `http://localhost:8000`.

    ```bash
    ./index.html